-A couple years ago I shared a similar recipe (this best Asian ramen chicken salad ever), but I tell you what, today’s easy Asian ramen salad is EVEN BETTER.
+A couple years ago I shared a similar recipe, but I tell you what, today's easy Asian ramen salad is EVEN BETTER.

 Why?
 Because the Taylor Farms Asian chopped salad kit I use in this one includes the sliced almonds and green onions, which cuts out one-third of the mix-ins!

 Plus, Taylor Farms includes wonton strips, which let's be honest, are a lot more fun than sesame sticks.
 Just sayin'.

 Of course you can use whatever Asian chopped salad kit you like when making Asian salad with ramen noodles, but Taylor Farms gets my vote... and not simply because their avocado ranch chopped salad kit makes the dreamiest 5-minute southwest BLT chicken salad.